 Rayna is a country legend, one of the all-time great female country singers with a classic, timeless appeal.
 The obvious comparisons would be Martina McBride, Shania Twain, and Faith Hill, but we’ll go with Faith.
-Like Rayna, Faith is known more for her charisma and sheer star power than her technical accomplishment, she has a high-profile marriage to another country star, and she has almost-as-great hair.
+Like Rayna, she has a high-profile marriage to another country star, and she has almost-as-great hair.

 Deacon – Randy Travis

 Deacon has that low, dulcet (slightly generic) voice typical of country crooners like Josh Turner and Trace Adkins, but Randy Travis takes the cake, because his personal life is similarly a mess worthy of a country song.
 Like Deacon, Randy is known for getting into fistfights, rocky romantic relationships, and rehab.
 Deacon/Randy is the modern Johnny Cash: a tortured soul who derives his angsty country tunes from his tortured life.

 Rayna and Deacon – June and Johnny Cash